 For new kayakers the waters around Granville Island are easier to paddle though there is more boat traffic.
 A few hours in any of these locations provide a unique perspective of Vancouver.

 Deep Cove is 25 -30 minutes away from downtown Vancouver.
 Sea kayaking is on the beautiful waters of Indian Arm, a fjord worthy of up to two full days of paddling.
 The Deep Cove Canoe and Kayak Center is located in a quiet bay so novice paddlers can try out kayaks in a protected area before heading down the fjord.

 There are nearby beaches for picnics too.
 On a weekend, Deep Cove is hopping and it’s best to get there early to get a parking space.
 Book your rentals ahead of time to guarantee a kayak.
 You must rent for a minimum of two hours.

 This is an easy place to bring your own kayak and head out for the day though overnight parking is available only on the streets if you plan to camp at the end of Indian Arm.

 Bowen Island is a twenty minute ferry ride from Horseshoe Bay.
 On a good day if you timed the ferries correctly you could make it from downtown to Bowen Island in just over an hour.
 On the dock beside the ferry terminal sits the Bowen Island Sea Kayaking Shop.

 Put in a kayak right off the dock and explore Snug Cove and the coast around Bowen Island.
 The company offers two different three hour tours.
 The southern tour takes you to Apodoca Beach and close to seals.
 Look for bald eagles overhead.
 The northern tour showcases the mountains.
-A three hour rental is $45 for a single and $65 for a double.
+A three hour rental is approximately $45 for a single and $65 for a double.